TikhonJelvis/RL-book/chapter7/chapter7.md

-# Dynamic Asset-Allocation and Consumption
+# Dynamic Asset-Allocation and Consumption {#sec:portfolio-chapter}

 This chapter covers the first of five financial applications of Stochastic Control covered in this book.
 This financial application deals with the topic of investment management for not just a financial company, but more broadly for any corporation or for any individual.
 The nuances for specific companies and individuals can vary considerably but what is common across these entities is the need to: